 World Press Freedom Rank: Japan 72/180

-Notes: The Japan Times is an online English Language newspaper based in Tokyo, Japan.
+The Japan Times is an online English Language newspaper based in Tokyo, Japan.
 It is published by The Japan Times, Ltd. and founded by Motosada Zumoto on March 22, 1897.
-At present Takeharu Tsutsumi is the president of the Japan Times.
+At present Takeharu Tsutsumi is the president of JP.

-According to Reporters Without Borders, media freedom in Japan has been declining ever since Shinzo Abe became Prime Minister again in 2012.
-Japan ranks 72nd on the 2017 list of World Press Freedom Index.
+In review, according to Reporters Without Borders, media freedom in Japan has been declining ever since Shinzo Abe became Prime Minister again in 2012.
+Japan ranks 72nd on the 2018 list of World Press Freedom Index.

-When reporting Japanese national news the Japan Times is balanced in covering both sides of issues.
-When reporting international news The Japan Times reports with minimal bias using credible sources.
-Overall, this is a least biased source that is factual in reporting.
-(M. Huitsing 9/3/2017)
+When reporting Japanese national news they are balanced in covering both sides of issues.
+When reporting international news The Japan Times reports with minimal bias using credible sources such as Reuters and the Associated Press.